General Data Protection Regulations

 - the right to complain about how the data has been gathered and used in this school

-- the right to compensation if damages have occured as a result of our data handlng
+- the right to compensation if damages have occurred as a result of our data handling

 Your child’s Data

 As a school we require some essential data from your parents.
 This data can be as simple and as routine as your address, a contact phone number or any medical conditions your child may have.
 Such information is not only legally required by the school, but also ensures that children and their families are well served by the school for routine matters.

 In most cases, this data will be provided by you in written form but will then be ‘processed’ and entered onto the school’s information management system (computer system SIMS).
 Be assured that our systems are: